gjorans/file_access_monitor/README.md

 **Features:**

--   **Inotify-based File Monitoring:** Leveraging the power of the `pyinotify` module, the script keeps a watchful eye on a specified file path for access events.
+-   **Inotify-based File Monitoring:** Leveraging the power of the `pyinotify` module, the script keeps an eye on a specified file path for access events.

 -   **GPIO Control:** Integrated with the `picod` module, the script triggers GPIO signals, allowing seamless integration with hardware components such as LEDs.
 This feature enables immediate visual feedback when the monitored file is accessed.

--   **Versatile Application:** While the script serves as a general-purpose file access monitor with GPIO control, it has been tailored for use with HDClicker, making it an ideal companion for projects involving this product.
+-   **Versatile Application:** While the script serves as a general-purpose file access monitor with GPIO control, it has been tailored for use with HDClicker, making it an ideal companion for projects involving this product (example: emulators).

 **Usage:**